 <h2>heading two </h2>

 <h4>heading three </h4>

 <h6>heading three </h6>

 Aileron Thin | Aleo Light | Cantora One | Cooper Hewitt Thin | Coustard | Glegoo | Granaina | Julius Sans One | Kollektif | League Spartan | Merriweather | Montserrat | Quando | Quicksand | Raleway | Sanchez | Vidaloka

-Body Text (this is where legibility is super important: most legible size is 12-14)
+Body Texts: Where legibility is super important.
+The most legible and readable size is 12-14px.